istio/istio.io/content/en/docs/concepts/security/index.md

 ## Authorization

 Istio's authorization feature provides mesh-level, namespace-level, and workload-level access control on workloads in an Istio Mesh.
-It features:
+It provides:

 - **Workload-to-workload and end-user-to-workload authorization**.
-- **Simple API**, it includes a single [`AuthorizationPolicy` CRD](/docs/reference/config/authorization/authorization-policy/), which is easy to use and maintain.
+- **A Simple API**, it includes a single [`AuthorizationPolicy` CRD](/docs/reference/config/authorization/authorization-policy/), which is easy to use and maintain.
-- **Flexible semantic**, operators can define custom conditions on Istio attributes.
+- **Flexible semantics**, operators can define custom conditions on Istio attributes.
 - **High performance**, as Istio authorization is enforced natively on Envoy.
 - **High compatibility**, supports HTTP, HTTPS and HTTP2 natively, as well as any plain TCP protocols.